Skip to main content

 Should I use an online will service like LegalZoom?

-Online services can work for very simple situations, but they don't account for Tennessee-specific laws or catch potential problems.
-I've seen plenty of DIY wills that created more problems than they solved - unclear language, missing required signatures, contradictory provisions.
-A properly drafted will by a Tennessee attorney costs only a few hundred dollars more than online services and ensures it actually works when your family needs it.
-False economy to save $300 now and cost your heirs $5,000 later.
+Online services can work for very simple situations, but they don't account for state-specific laws or catch potential problems.
+Common issues we see include unclear language, missing required signatures, and contradictory provisions.
+A properly drafted will by a Tennessee attorney costs only a few hundred dollars more and ensures it works when your family needs it.

 How often should I update my will?

-Review your will every 3-5 years or after major life changes: marriage, divorce, births, deaths, significant asset changes, or moving to a new state.
-Tennessee wills remain valid after you move, but other states have different rules.
-If your executor or guardian moved away or died, update it.
-If your asset situation changed dramatically, review it.
+Review every 3-5 years or after major life changes: marriage, divorce, births, deaths, significant asset changes, or moving to a new state.
+Also update if your executor or guardian is no longer able to serve.
 Simple updates are usually $200-$500.
-Complete rewrites cost similar to a new will.

 What is a power of attorney and why do I need one?

 A power of attorney lets someone manage your finances if you're incapacitated.
-Without one, your family needs court approval to access your accounts, pay your bills, or sell property - even to pay for your care.
+Without one, your family needs court approval to access your accounts or pay your bills.
 A healthcare power of attorney does the same for medical decisions.
-These are just as important as your will because they protect you while you're alive.
-Everyone over 18 should have both.
-They're inexpensive and prevent enormous headaches during family emergencies.
+Everyone over 18 should have both - they're inexpensive and prevent significant complications during emergencies.

 Can I disinherit a family member in Tennessee?

-You can disinherit anyone except your spouse.
-Tennessee law gives spouses an 'elective share' - they can claim a portion of your estate even if your will says otherwise.
-Children have no automatic right to inherit, so yes, you can disinherit them, but you must do it explicitly in your will.
-Simply leaving them out isn't enough; you need clear language stating your intent.
-If you want to disinherit someone, we'll draft it properly so your wishes stick.
+You can disinherit anyone except your spouse - Tennessee law gives spouses an "elective share" regardless of your will.
+Children have no automatic right to inherit, but you must disinherit them explicitly with clear language in your will.
+Simply leaving them out isn't enough.

 What assets don't go through probate?

 Assets with beneficiary designations skip probate: life insurance, retirement accounts, payable-on-death bank accounts, and transfer-on-death investment accounts.
 Jointly owned property with right of survivorship also passes directly.
-These are often better than trusts for avoiding probate because they're free to set up.
-Make sure your beneficiary designations are current - they override your will.
-Many people create complex trusts when simply updating beneficiaries would solve the problem.
+These are free to set up and often a simpler alternative to trusts.
+Make sure your designations are current - they override your will.

 Do I need an attorney to be executor of an estate?

-No, executors can handle simple estates without hiring an attorney.
-However, most people hire one because probate involves specific paperwork, court deadlines, and legal requirements.
-Getting it wrong can create personal liability.
-Attorney fees for probate are usually 3-5% of the estate value, or hourly rates around $250-$350.
-For estates under $50,000, Tennessee has a simplified process that's easier to handle yourself.
-We can provide limited coaching if you want to do some of the work yourself.
+No, executors can handle simple estates without an attorney.
+However, probate involves specific paperwork, court deadlines, and legal requirements where mistakes can create personal liability.
+For estates under $50,000, Tennessee has a simplified process.
+We also offer limited coaching if you want to handle some of the work yourself.

-No sales pitch.
-No fear tactics.
-Just a straightforward conversation about what you actually need to protect your family and your assets.
+A straightforward conversation about what you need to protect your family and your assets.

 Call us directly: